Water shareholder information

 Irrigation Water Delivery Districts (IWDDs)

 An IWDD is a group of adjacent landowners who enter into a cooperative relationship to handle the operation and maintenance of the neighborhood system.
 IWDDs are provided for under Arizona law.
-If you would like a packet of information about IWDDs, contact the SRP Water Contact Center.

 A key homeowner is a volunteer for the neighborhood or group of irrigators.
 Key homeowners help SRP contact neighbors about events or situations requiring quick notification.
 These volunteers are also a great source of information about the neighborhood system.